 joined the Heritage Lottery Fund as Head of Government and Parliamentary Relations in 2011, having previously been Head of Cultural Strategy at the London Borough of Lambeth.
 His career has been focused on communications and campaigning, having worked on major initiatives at Action for Children, NSPCC, Sport England and London 2012 where he was part of the successful team that won the right to host the 2012 Olympic and Paralympic Games.
 He went on to work for the Organising Committee, working with Lord Coe and the senior team on the public affairs programme.
 Since joining HFL, he has significantly increased engagement with political stakeholders, with Government and with key departments.

 is an independent consultant and strategist specialising in film, arts and creative industries.
 He is CEO of the East London multi-arts venue Rich Mix and founder and former CEO of the £11m media arts venue FACT in Liverpool.
 From 2005 -2014 he worked at the British Film Institute (BFI), as Artistic Director of BFI Southbank and then as Director of Partnerships.
 As well as Chair of the Board of the Film and Video Umbrella, Berg is also; Chair of the Film Strategy Board for Greater Birmingham; Chair of the External Advisory Board for the Institute of Creative Enterprise at Edge Hill University and a Trustee of Culture 24.
 He is a Fellow of the Royal Society of Arts and in 2005 was awarded the £10,000 BBC/Arts Council England prize for ‘Outstanding contribution to the cultural life of North West England’.

-is Director of Film and Video Umbrella, Britain's main commissioners and producers of artists' moving-image work.
-During his time in that role, he has initiated nearly 200 hundred different projects, including major works from internationally-acclaimed artists such as Ed Atkins, Duncan Campbell, Tacita Dean, Simon Fujiwara, Isaac Julien, Mark Leckey, Gillian Wearing, Jane & Louise Wilson and Tacita Dean.
+is Director of Film and Video Umbrella, the UK's leading makers of artists' moving image.
+During his time in the role, he has initiated nearly 200 different projects, including major works from internationally-acclaimed artists such as Ed Atkins, Duncan Campbell, Tacita Dean, Simon Fujiwara, Isaac Julien, Mark Leckey, Gillian Wearing, and Jane & Louise Wilson.
 Alongside this commissioning activity, he has curated large-scale group exhibitions and written extensively about video, film and contemporary art for several international publications and artists' monographs.